Atelier Sauvage

 Labor.

-Benevolence, just like in a woman
+Benevolence, just like in a woman.

 –

-Make the days twice as long as they are !
+Make the days twice as long as they are!

-I’d be more tactful and organized
+I’d be more tactful and organized.

-Working with my hands
+Working with my hands.

-A handcrafted wicker basket
+A handcrafted wicker basket.

-Small rocks collected along my walks
+Small rocks were collected along my walks.

 Losing contact with nature.